eawag-surface-waters-research/sencast/docs/_build/html/_sources/README.md.txt

 cd sencast/docs
 make html
 ```
-4. Push the changes to the gitlab remote repository
+4. Push the changes to the GitHub remote repository